-As you know, communications between you and us as your law firm are important and are protected by the Attorney/Client Privilege.
-These communications can be by telephone (home, mobile, and work), in person meetings, email (personal only), and/or mail to the address you provided above, which will be used by us to provide documents to you.
-Accordingly, please immediately advise us in writing of any change to telephone numbers (home, mobile, and work), email addresses (personal only), and/or your mailing address.
-Unless you notify us otherwise in writing, we will be using the provided address for all communications with you as is appropriate.
+As you know, communication between you and us as your law firm are important and are protected by the Attorney/Client Privilege.
+These forms of communication can be by telephone (home, mobile, and work), in person meetings, email (personal only), and/or mail to the address you provided to us.
+Accordingly, please immediately advise us in writing through email or mail of any changes to your telephone numbers (home, mobile, and work), email addresses (personal only), and/or your mailing address.
+Unless you notify us otherwise in writing, we will be using the provided addresses and telephone numbers for all communications with you as is appropriate.

-Please keep in mind that the Attorney/Client Privilege only applies to communications between you and members of our firm, and you should not discuss your case with anyone or provide them with any of the documents from our firm because such communications may then become discoverable.
+Please keep in mind that the Attorney/Client Privilege only applies to communications between you and members of our firm, and you should not discuss your case with anyone or provide them with any of the documents you receive from our firm because such communications may then become discoverable.
 Additionally, you should not be receiving any communications from our office at your work email, only your personal email.
 There have been court decisions holding that emails sent to an office email address are not protected by the Attorney/Client Privilege.

 Sometimes family members of our client will call and want to discuss your case with us.
-We normally cannot do this if our client is 18 years or older until you are willing to sign a waiver and acknowledgement that we will send you that informs you that you will be waiving your attorney-client privilege as to any information we discuss with this family member .
-These family members sometimes get upset with us.
-We request that you explain this to your family members and let us know if you want a copy of this waiver and acknowledgment.
+We normally cannot do this if our client is 18 years or older.
+However, if you are willing to sign a waiver and acknowledgment that informs us that you are willing to release your attorney-client privilege to provide us with the permission needed to discuss your case with the certain family member or members.
+These family members sometimes get upset with us when we decline to respond to their requests for information.
+We request that you explain this to your family members that without the waiver and acknowledgement, we are not at liberty to discuss your case with them and let us know if you want a copy of this waiver and acknowledgment.

-Additionally, any documents we request that you prepare are protected by the Attorney/Client Privilege and Work Product Doctrine and will be protected from discovery as long as you only provide it to members of our firm.
+Additionally, any documents we request that you prepare are protected by the Attorney/Client Privilege and Work Product Doctrine, and will be protected from discovery as long as you only provide it to members of our firm.
 Of course, documents such as your medical records that were prepared by others are not protected and are discoverable.